 Artificial Intelligence, Real Cybersecurity

-Companies spend up to $1.3 million per year responding to fallacious cyber intelligence, according to the SANS Institute.
-As cyber attacks become more sophisticated, organizations must decide if the benefits of using artificial intelligence (AI) to guard against outside threats outweigh the challenges.
+Artificial intelligence (AI) systems spending will jump from $85.3 billion in 2021 to more than $204 billion in 2025, according to International Data Corporation.
+As cyber attacks become more sophisticated, organizations must decide if the benefits of using AI to guard against outside threats outweigh the challenges.

 Technology creates convenience in today’s modern world, and AI is no exception.
 Many organizations have implemented biometric scanning, made possible by AI, as a password alternative.
 This form of identity management is nearly impossible to imitate and adds an additional layer of security against data and physical breaches.

 AI is also incredibly useful when it comes to processing large amounts of data, reducing the man-hours it takes to compile and prioritize complex information.
-The result of this speedier number crunching is improved incident response times when combating malware or other cyber attacks.
+The result of this speedier number crunching is improved incident response times when combating malware, other cyber attacks, and bots (a quickly growing cybersecurity problem).

 AI is developed by humans but lacks their critical thinking skills.
 Because of this, AI will miss cyber threats it was not coded to detect.
 Although it can be useful in identifying threats, its functionality is limited by its programming, which means it requires continuous updates and human resources to improve.